-Secondly, they’re really easy; easy enough that toddlers and preschoolers can make them with little or no assistance.
+Secondly, they’re easy enough for toddlers and preschoolers to make with little or no assistance.

-And finally, our ornaments are TOTALLY gorgeous.
-Your kids will be so proud to hang these on the Christmas tree, and you’ll love having these keepsakes to bring back memories as your little ones grow.
+And finally, our these kids’ ornaments are TOTALLY gorgeous.
+Your children will be so proud to hang these on the Christmas tree, and you’ll will treasure these keepsakes for years to come.

 Click on the links below the photos to see the full details for each craft.

-Easy Icicle Ornaments – when it comes to easy ornaments for young children to make, they con’t come any prettier than this.
-Pipecleaners and beads are all you need for these pretty icicle ornaments.
+Easy Icicle Ornaments – Pipecleaners and beads are all you need for these pretty icicle ornaments.
 Make a bunch!
 The kids will be so proud to see them sparkling on your Christmas tree this year!

 Styrofoam Button Ornaments – put a styrofoam produce tray through the dishwasher and it becomes the perfect canvas to make a Christmas ornament with!
-All you need to add are buttons!
+Just add buttons!

 Easy Paper Candy Canes – older kids will LOVE making these candy cane ornaments.
 They’re so easy, using just markers and paper, and they’re super-addictive.
 Don’t be surprised if you end up with an entire tree covered in candy canes this year.